Phil Gilbert (design executive): Design Thinking

-According to Gilbert, design thinking reverses traditional technology product development to focus more on user experience.
+According to Gilbert, design thinking reverses IBM’s traditional technology product development to focus more on user experience.
 Although not trained as a designer, Gilbert “got religion” on how it could help scale businesses in the 1980s, and “Ever since then I’ve been pursuing this notion that the magic in any product or service is how it's experienced by the end user,” he said.

-As technology advanced, this practice become increasingly more important.
-Gilbert told the Harvard Business Review in 2021 that software developers are often in the habit of addressing pain points of IT departments rather than the needs of the end user.
-“Sometimes we developed new features simply because they represented a technical advancement, not because they solved the users’ business problems.”

-To introduce design thinking to 400,000 IBMers, Gilbert identified three broad aspects of the company that needed to change: its People, its Practices, and its Places.
 To facilitate this, Gilbert organized the Design Program Office (DPO) in 2013 and hired IBM’s first cohort of 60 designers.
 IBM set up a design facility in Gilbert’s home of Austin, where among other things they started holding design “boot camps” for new hires and multidisciplinary product teams.

-The DPO initially promoted the Stanford five-step linear process of Empathize, Define, Ideate, Prototype, and Test.
-However, it soon became apparent that such a linear process wasn’t useful in an enterprise environment where most products were already in-market and the software was being delivered continuously using agile.
-In response, Gilbert’s team developed a non-linear approach called the loop, which would become the subject of a documentary film of the same name in 2017.
-By 2020, the impact of IBM’s new approach was validated as its Net Promoter Score had increased by 20 points.
+which would become the subject of a documentary film of the same name in 2017.

-By the time of his retirement in 2022, the design group had expanded to 5,000, integrated into every aspect of the company’s business across 175 countries, playing a major role in performance evaluation, HR, finance organization, data, and other services.
+By the time of his retirement in 2021, the design group had expanded to 5,000, integrated into the company’s business across 180 countries, playing a role in performance evaluation, HR, finance organization, data, and other services.
 To improve the user experience, Gilbert integrated designers into “all of the really gorpy details of integrating a product.”

+Retirement from IBM

+Gilbert retired from IBM in 2021 after serving as its General Manager of Design.
+In July 2021, IBM appointed Katrina Alcorn as his successor.

+Post-IBM career

+After retiring from IBM in 2021, Gilbert continued to work as an author, speaker, executive adviser, and board member.
+In 2025, John Wiley & Sons published Irresistible Change: A Blueprint for Earning Buy-In and Breakout Success, Gilbert's account of his experience leading IBM's design and organizational transformation.
+The book examines the adoption of organizational change and argues for treating change as a product that employees can choose to adopt rather than as a mandate imposed from above.
+The transformation described in the book involved IBM's global workforce of approximately 400,000 employees.